Johnny Depp’s Alleged Lavish Spending Habits Revealed

 Johnny Depp and his attorneys also allege that The Management Group have paid themselves $28 million out of contingency fees and without any written agreement.
 They furthermore claim that TMG have not paid or filed Depp’s taxes on time, leaving him owing $5.7 million through penalties, and also were loaning his money to others without his consent.
 The money loaned is claimed to be in the millions.

-However, TMG have decided to engage in battle with Johnny Depp and filed a cross-complaint, alleging that he lived a lifestyle that was much too lavish and one which he simply couldn’t afford.
+However, TMG decided to engage in battle with Johnny Depp and filed a cross-complaint, alleging that he lived a lifestyle that was much too lavish and one which he simply couldn’t afford.
 They have also deemed his accusations as “absurd and untrue.”
 The Management Group are asking for $560,000 back that came from credit card fees and unpaid commissions, it is alleged.
-The cross-complaint and countersuit, which is 31 pages long, also states that Depp has been living well behind his means.
+The cross-complaint and countersuit, which is 31 pages long, also states that Depp has been living well under his means.

 “For years, TMG repeatedly informed Depp and Elisa Christie Dembrowski (Depp’s sister and personal manager) and personal lawyer, Jake Bloom, that Depp was living beyond his means, and urged him to spend less and to sell certain expensive but unnecessary assets to repay loans and pay his taxes and living expenses.”